NordLandeW/gm-zstd/README.md

 Simplified zstd/lz4 wrapper for GameMaker.

-Around 10x/20x (zstd/lz4) faster then original buffer compress/decompress functions.
+Around 10x/20x (zstd/lz4) faster than original buffer compress/decompress functions.

 Only Windows x64 version is precompiled.
 For other systems, you need to compile the extension yourself.